Danger of Lead Poisoning from Galvanized Steel Pipes

 Low Water Pressure

-The corrosion and deposits which form inside the pipes over the long time shorten the accessible space inside the pipe, which ultimately lowers down the water pressure in your home.
+The corrosion and deposits that form inside the pipes over a long time shorten the accessible space inside the pipe, which ultimately lowers the water pressure in your home.

 Unequal Water Distribution

-Since corrosion regularly gathers unevenly, various areas of your home may have various issues with low water pressure.
-If you're not the first owner, what may have happened is that a portion of the galvanized pipes may have been replaced by the past owner while others were left set up.
+Since corrosion regularly gathers unevenly, various areas of your home may have issues with low water pressure.
+If you're not the first owner, what may have happened is that the past owner may have replaced a portion of the galvanized pipes while others were left set up.

 Water Discoloration

-If you notice brown stains in your sink or bathtub, you may have iron in your water, which could be brought about by galvanized pipes.
+If you notice brown stains in your sink or bathtub, you may have iron in your water, which galvanized pipes could bring about.

 Leaks

-As galvanized piped eventually fails, the joints leaks, which can bring severe harm to your home.
-Leaks which happen behind walls or under floors, whenever left unseen, can cause serious harm.
+When galvanized piping eventually fails, the joints leak, severely damaging your home.
+Leaks behind walls or under floors, whenever left unseen, can cause serious harm.

 Do Galvanized Pipes Contain Lead?

-A typical inquiry that homeowners have about galvanized steel pipes is whether these pipes contain lead.
-The appropriate response is that zinc coating regularly does contains lead.
-As indicated by a study distributed in Environmental Engineering Science, some water tests taken from homes with galvanized steel pipes contained lead at levels more prominent than the activity level set by the United States Environmental Protection Agency.
-The study tracked down that fractional replacement of lead pipes, or galvanized steel, with copper piping, installed upstream can intensify lead discharge.
+A study published in Environmental Engineering Science indicated that some water tests taken from homes with galvanized steel pipes contained lead at levels more prominent than the activity level set by the United States Environmental Protection Agency.

 What are the health effects of lead in drinking water?

-The consistent consumption of water that contains lead brings about lead poisoning.
-The lead level in plumbing, as per standards set by the EPA, is zero.
-That implies there is no lower limit for water containing lead and setting the standard that no amount of exposure to lead is safe for the human body.
+Consistently consuming lead-containing water can lead to lead poisoning.
+The lead level in plumbing, as per the EPA standards, is zero.
+This implies that there is no lower limit for lead-containing water and sets the standard that no amount of exposure to lead is safe for the human body.

 Children are Highly Susceptible